boltKrank/puppet_notes/README.md

 This will add the profile data to the logs on the master.

 ### For all puppet runs:
-In puppet.conf on the master, add:
+In puppet.conf (default: /etc/puppetlabs/puppet/puppet.conf) on the master, add:
 ```
   profile=true
 ```